minuscode/minuscode.github.io/_works/quill.md

 sitemap: false
 ---

-We've helped build Quill, a Mobile App that is a mix of Slack and Instagram directed towards teams without desks, computers or email to communicate at work.
+We've helped build Quill, a communication platform for teams largely without desks, and email to communicate at work.

+Quill is a Mobile App with a bit of Slack and Instagram in it and is used in teams in the Hospitality, Retail and Manufacting verticals.